rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 5D1.3.
 For hand‐press publications, add the bibliographical format of the publication in parentheses following the size statement whenever the format can be determined.
 Optionally, give the format also for machine‐press publications.
 Give the format in abbreviated form (fol., 4to, 8vo, 12mo, etc.).
-Use “full‐sheet”
+Use "full‐sheet"
 for publications made up of unfolded sheets.
 ; 20 cm (4to)
 (Comment: A publication in quarto)